Cobordism categories and moduli spaces of odd dimensional manifolds: Preliminaries on Spaces of Manifolds

-where the first map is the canonical projection (of the inverse limit onto one of its factors), the second and fourth arrows are given by Lefschetz duality, and the middle map is given by restriction.
-Since any two tubular neighborhoods of $Z$ are isotopic (as submanifolds of $X$) it follows that the definition of the map $j_{!}$ is independent of the choice of tubular neighborhood $U$.
-We will denote both of the above restriction maps (from (\ref{equation: restriction onto open}) and (\ref{equation: shreik homomorphism 2})) by
+where the first map is the canonical projection (of the inverse limit onto one of its factors), the second is excision and the third and fifth arrows are given by Lefschetz duality.
+Since any two tubular neighborhoods of $Z$ are isotopic (see \cite[Theorem 5.3]{Hi 76}) it follows that the definition of the map $j_{!}$ is independent of the choice of tubular neighborhood $U$.
+We will call both these types of maps \emph{restrictions} and denote them by

 \begin{remark} This leads to very little ambiguity: If the open subset $V \subseteq X$ is given as the interior of some compact codimension $0$ submanifold $Z \subseteq X$ we claim that $H^{\cpt}_k(V)$ and $H_k(Z,\partial Z)$ are canonically isomorphic in a fashion making